 Another point of potential failure in a septic system is at the distribution box.
 As the name suggests, the distribution box is responsible for distributing the effluent evenly throughout the leach field.
 Problems with the distribution box are usually due to settling or clogging.
 If this is the case, the technician will need to excavate the box in order to find out what the problem is.

-As you can now see, there is a wide range of potential problems that can occur with a private residential septic system.
+As you can now see, a wide range of potential problems can occur with a private residential septic system.
 While most systems continue to work just fine for years, inspection at the time of sale is a wise choice.

 1995 U.S. Census data report that over 10 percent of all systems back up into homes or have wastewater emerging on the ground surface, and that more than half the systems in the United States were installed more than 30 years ago when onsite rules were nonexistent or poorly enforced.